 Complete your course requirements

-You will want to start with obtaining your Associate’s in Accounting (AA), but in Connecticut CPA applicants must earn a bachelor degree from a regionally accredited college.
+You will want to start with obtaining your associate’s degree in Accounting, but in Connecticut CPA applicants must earn a bachelor's degree from a regionally accredited college.
 A minimum of 150 semester hours is also required and should include of the following:

 - At least 36 semester hours in accounting courses.
 These courses must be designated as accounting specific in your institution’s course offerings.Acceptable listings are typically notated as ACC or ACCT courses.